Animatricks

-Animatricks is annual animation festival taking place in Helsinki every April.
-The organization behind the festival (Palikka ry) was formed in 1999 and the first Animatricks festival took place in 2000.
-Animatricks is the only film festival in Finland, that concentrates purely on animation.
-The festival program consists yearly of Finnish as well as international compilations of films and screenings put together to fit the festivals ever changing themes.
-The Animatricks festival also includes a yearly competition where the best international animation is awarded with 3000 euros.
+Animatricks is an annual animation festival taking place in Helsinki every April.
+Palikka ry, the organization behind the festival l, was formed in 1999, with the first Animatricks festival taking place in 2000.
+Animatricks is the only film festival in Finland focused purely on animation.
+The festival program consists of Finnish and international compilations of films and screenings put together based on the festivals current theme.
+The Animatricks festival also includes a competition for the best international animation and the winner is awarded 3000 euros.